LyndonWangWork/Claude-Code-Usage-Tracker/README.md

 The application reads usage data from Claude Code's local storage:
 - **Default location**: `~/.claude/projects/`
 - **Custom location**: Set via `CLAUDE_CONFIG_DIR` environment variable

-> **Note**: The data is parsed from local session files, not from the official Anthropic API.
-The statistics are for reference only and may differ from official billing data.

 ## Release